DCPROGS/HJCFIT/documentation/source/manual/missedeventsG.rst

 :math:`Q`-matrix.
 It has the ability to compute both exact and approximate missed-events likelihood, returning one or the other depending on a given time cutoff.

-The asymptotic expression of the likelihood can be computed from the knowldge of the roots of a specific equations.
+The asymptotic expression of the likelihood can be computed from the knowledge of the roots of a specific equations.
 On the one hand, root-finding can be a fairly difficult numerical operation.
-On the other, it would be more convenient if we can initialise :cpp:class:`DCProgs::MissedEventsG` directly from a :math:`Q`-matrix object.
+On the other, it would be more convenient if we can initialize :cpp:class:`DCProgs::MissedEventsG` directly from a :math:`Q`-matrix object.
 As such, there are several means to initialize the functor:

-- from the knowledge of the roots and the determinantal equations
+- from the knowledge of the roots and the determinant equations
 - directly from a :math:`Q`-matrix, using the default root-finding mechanism
 - from a :math:`Q`-matrix, using a custom root-finding mechanism (c++ only)